-Just like with the tumors on any other organ, having one in or on your eye does not mean you do or will have cancer.
-Some tumors remain benign (non-cancerous) your entire life, without ever threatening it.
-Others turn into cancerous eventually, while third ones are the result of cancer spreading from other organs, known as metastasizing.
+Just like with the tumours on any other organ, having one in or on your eye does not mean you do or will have cancer.
+Some tumours remain benign (non-cancerous) your entire life, without ever threatening it.
+Others turn into cancerous eventually, while third ones are the result of cancer spreading from other organs, known as metastasising.

 However even if a tumor does not threaten your life it can still impact your health - in this case you vision.
 Ocular tumors can be the result of all three cases mentioned above.
 Even if they are not deadly, they can still damage your vision seriously.

-There are a number of symptoms you may experience, the cause of which might be an ocular tumor.
+There are a number of symptoms you may experience, the cause of which might be an ocular tumour.
 Some of those symptoms are:

 - Sudden blindness

 - Blurred vision